JvanKatwijk/qt-dab/README.md

 On the right half of the widget it shows the dynamic label, and the slides - if transmitted as part of the service - or a series of default slides.

 * touching the *ensemble name* (5B Z-H/ZEELAND (805B) in the picture) makes the
-*content table*, i.e. an overview of the content of the ensemble, visible with the possibility of storing the data in a ".csv" format.
-If  the data is visible, touching will hide it;
+*content table*, i.e. an overview of the content of the ensemble, visible with the possibility of storing the data in a file in ".csv" format.
+If the content table is visible, touching the name agian will hide it;
  * touching the small icon left on the top of the right half will show (or hide) the *technical widget*, a widget showing all technical details as well as strength indicators and a spectrum of the audio of the selected service;
- * touching the small icon next, the folder/directory in which the slides, the tii log and the log file are written is shown;
+ * touching the small icon to the right next, the folder/directory in which the slides, the tii log and the log file are written is shown;
- * touching the icon showing a *speaker* controls muting the signal and shows whether or not a signal should be audible.
+ * touching the icon showing a *speaker* controls **muting** the signal and shows whether or not a signal should be audible.
- * touching the *copyright symbol* shows (or, if visible, hides) a small widget with some acknowledgements for using external libraries;
+ * touching the *copyright symbol* shows (or, if visible, hides) a small widget with acknowledgements for using external libraries;
- * touching with the *right hand mouse button* the text of the dynamic label (JE HOORT ANDRE HAZES - N VRIEND) a small menu shows to put the text on the clipboard;
+ * touching with the *right hand mouse button* the text on the dynamic label (JE HOORT ANDRE HAZES - N VRIEND) a small menu shows to put the text on the clipboard;
  * the button labeled *scan* controls the visibility of a the scan handler widget;
  * the button labeled *http* controls the http handler with which a map )with the transmitters) will be shown;
  * the button labeled *spectrum* controls the visibility of the spectrum widget, a widget that contains views on and information of the DAB signal itself;
  * the button labeled *controls* controls the visibility of the so-called *configuration and control widget*, a widget that contains numerous settings for this software;
- * the button labeled *favourites* controls  whether the list of services from the currently selected channel of the list of favourites is shown,
+ * the button labeled *favourites* controls  whether the list of services from the currently selected channel or the list of favourites is shown,
  * the button labeled *scanlist* controls the visibility of the scan list, i.e the list of services seen at the most recent scan.;
  * the bottom line shows the transmitter name from which the data is received.

 (Obviously, the colors of the buttons, as well as the *font*, the *font size* and the *font color* of the service list shown can be set by the user, just click with the right hand mouse button on a button).

-As mentioned, Qt-DAB supports **Favourites**, i.e. a list of (channel, service pairs), the list is maintained between program invocations.
+As mentioned, Qt-DAB supports **favourites**, i.e. a list of (channel, service pairs), the list is maintained between program invocations.
 The *services list* on the main widget is shown in one of two modes, selectable by the button (in the picture labeled favourites).
 In *ensemble view* mode, the services in the current ensemble are shown, in the *favourites view* mode, the favourites are shown.
 In both views, selecting a service is just by clicking on the service name.